oswaldobapvicjr/jsonmerge/README.md

 #### Using json-smart as JSON Provider

-> :bulb: The choice for those looking for simplicity and good performance
+> The choice for those looking for simplicity and good performance

 ```java
 import net.minidev.json.JSONObject;